 The idea is that you create a painted stone you wish to ‘release into the world’.
 A tracking url (web address) is added to the back.
 You leave it in a public place like a park bench.
 When someone finds it, they can visit the url and share their treasure.
 And perhaps pass it along the same way.

-- Then, primer can be added—the same primer used for preparing walls for painting.
-Starting with a white base coat of primer will enhance your paint colours, but it is optional.
+Then, primer can be added—the same primer used for preparing walls for painting.
+Starting with a white base coat of primer will enhance your paint colors, but it is optional.

-- Any acrylic paint will work.
+Any acrylic paint will work for painting rocks.
 My top pick is patio paints for crafting due to their tough finish.
-You can see other recommended products here.

-- I always use GE II Silicone Sealant as an outdoor glue for things like this.
+A good glue for attaching small stones together is GE II Silicone Sealant.
 Depending on how you are joining the stones, you may need to rig up supports to hold the stones in place until the bond is formed.
 Don’t expect it to suspend heavy rocks, but it definitely works for attaching one stone to another.

 Now go paint some stones!